Calcium Pyrophosphate Deposition Disease Workup

 Histologic Findings

-Histologic changes associated with CPDD correspond to calcium deposits and to inflammation due to cartilage fragments.
+Histologic changes associated with CPPD correspond to calcium deposits and to inflammation due to cartilage fragments.
 These changes are nonspecific, but calcium deposits inside the chondrocartilage are perhaps the most typical finding in patients with this condition.
 The pathognomonic finding with compensated polarized microscopy is the presence of weakly positively birefringent crystals, typically intracellular, that are usually rhomboid in shape.

 Associated conditions